 * * *

-I visited Sepetna as an optional extension to the TBEX Travel Conference I attended.
+I was invited to Sepetna as an optional extension to the TBEX Travel Conference I attended.

 I wasn’t required to write this post, but I loved this corner of the Czech Republic and wanted to share it.